What exactly is the New Breed?

 What is a Core Four party?

 A Core Four party (or simply, Core Four) is a private N party (network type) composed of just four New Breed members who meet regularly.
-The purpose of the Core Four party is to have members share and support each other’s work, and offer assistance and caring counsel with any challenges they may be facing in their lives or careers.
+The purpose of the Core Four party is to have members share and support each other’s work, and offer assistance and caring counsel with any challenges they may be facing in their personal lives or careers.
 Core Four members are also expected to hold each other accountable for goals and milestones that are set in each other’s presence.

 Since the roles of every member within the Core Four parties are equal, the Core Fours are the only parties within the New Breed that are not led by Party Directors.